Sahara (1943 American film): Plot

 In 1942, the crew of Lulubelle, a United States Army M3 Lee tank attached to the British Eighth Army and commanded by Master Sergeant Joe Gunn, become separated from their unit during a general retreat from German forces after the fall of Tobruk.
 Forced to head south across the Libyan Desert, Gunn and his crew, Doyle and "Waco", come across a bombed-out field hospital, where they pick up British Army medical officer Captain Halliday, four Commonwealth soldiers and Free French Corporal Leroux.
 Halliday, the only officer, cedes command to the more experienced Gunn.

 Riding atop the tank, the group comes upon Sudan Defence Force Sergeant Major Tambul and his Italian prisoner, Giuseppe.
 Tambul volunteers to lead them to a well at Hassan Barani.
 Gunn insists that they leave the Italian behind but soon relents and lets Giuseppe join them.

 En route, the tank is strafed by Luftwaffe pilot Captain von Schletow, seriously wounding Clarkson, one of the Commonwealth soldiers.
 Von Schletow is shot down and captured.
 Arriving at Hassan Barani, the group finds the well is dry, and Clarkson succumbs to his wounds.

 Tambul guides them to another desert well at Bir Acroma, but it provides only a trickle of water.
 While the group collect as much water as they can, the well runs dry.
 German scouts arrive in a half-track.
 Gunn captures two of them and learns that a German mechanized battalion, desperate for water, is following close behind.
 Gunn persuades his men to make a stand to delay the Germans while Waco takes the half-track for reinforcements.
-Gunn releases the German soldiers to carry back an offer to their commander: food for water, giving the false impression there is plenty of water even though the well has gone dry.
+Gunn releases the German soldiers to carry back an offer to their commander: food for water, giving the false impression there is plenty of water even though by this time the well has gone dry.